nu-jliu/allen.github.io/_projects/attack-of-the-franka.md

 _The planning scene represented in RVIZ, with the lightsaber grasped in the Panda's grippers._
 {: refdef}

 By adding **collision objects** to the planning scene, the MoveIt framework knows that the robot cannot move into those objects, thus avoiding collisions.
 As shown in the above image, we add tables, walls, and the ceiling into the planning scene.
-We also have to add the lightsaber as a special **attached collision object** - meaning it moved with the robot and is allowed to collide with certain robot links (like the end effector in which it is grasped).
+We also add the lightsaber as a special **attached collision object** - meaning it moved with the robot and is allowed to collide with certain robot links (like the end-effector in which it is grasped).

 The robot's first task is to draw its lightsaber from a fixed sheath attached to its table.
 In order to do this, we plan a trajectory to the fixed starting position of the lightsaber, avoiding collisions by adding the lightsaber as a collision object in the planning scene.
-Once grasped, the lightsaber changes to an attached collision object so collision-free trajectory plans would account for it.
+Once grasped, the lightsaber changes to an attached collision object so collision-free trajectory plans account for it.

 {% include youtube.html video_id="sYgyu93i11Q" width="50%" %}
 {:refdef: style="text-align: center;"}
-_Picking up the lightsaber and left swipe attack._
+_Picking up the lightsaber and a left swipe attack._
 {: refdef}

 From there, the robot has to plan its attacks.
-Placement of the enemies and allies is arbitrary within the work area, so the robot_control node relies on the published transformations from the CV system to locate the detected objects.

-The robot prioritizes protecting its allies over knocking over enemies.
-Because of this, one attack style is not sufficient to successfully vanquish most enemies.
+The robot_control node relies on the published transformations from the CV system to locate the detected objects.
+It prioritizes protecting its allies over knocking over enemies, so a single attack style is not sufficient to successfully vanquish most enemies.
 The Panda instead has an option of three attack styles: a **left swipe**, a **right swipe**, and a **stab**.
 These attack styles are prioritized in that order.

 The process for selecting an attack style has two checks.
-First, the robot_control node uses a simple geometric check - using the position of the object transformations - to determine if a selected attack style will cause an enemy to fall into an ally.
+First, the robot_control node uses a simple geometric check - using the position of the objects from CV - to determine if a selected attack style will cause an enemy to fall into an ally.
 Secondly, the node attempts to plan motion to attack in that selected attack style.
 For this check, the allies are added as collision objects in the planning scene.
-If a collision were to occur during the motion, this plan will fail.
+If a collision were to occur during the motion, this plan fails.

-If either of these checks fail for a particular attack style, the robot_control node will attempt the same checks on the next attack style.
-If no attack style would successfully knock down an enemy without affecting an ally, the robot will simply not attack that enemy.
+If either of these checks fail for a particular attack style, the robot_control node attempts the same checks on the next attack style.
+If no attack style would successfully knock down an enemy without affecting an ally, the robot simply does not attack that enemy.

 {% include youtube.html video_id="b1iG8R2p9XA" width="50%" %}
 {:refdef: style="text-align: center;"}
-_Right swipe attack._
+_A right swipe attack._
 {: refdef}

 Once an attack style is selected, the robot_control node will plan and execute a trajectory for that attack.
 These attacks use several joint state waypoints, adjusted for the position of the enemy, in order to ensure the motion planning reliably completes.